wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 - Installation, update and deactivation of the extension in the WordPress backend
 - Configuration of the extension within the WordPress backend
-- Seamless integration of credit cards with and without 3D Secure (if required, only authorisation of the payment)
+- Seamless integration of credit cards with and without 3D Secure (if required, only authorization of the payment)
 - One-click checkout with credit cards
 - Direct payment processing via an interface for optimal user-friendliness in the checkout process
 - Display of all transactions in the shop system with the option of performing cancellations and refunds directly in the shop system
 - State-of-the-art risk management and fraud prevention with Wirecard Fraud Prevention Suite (FPS)
-- Open-source code for flexible customisation, optimal exchange and to ensure that your shop system is always up to date
+- Open-source code for flexible customization, optimal exchange and to ensure that your shop system is always up to date

 == Installation ==
 The fully documented installation guide can be found on [Github](https://github.com/wirecard/woocommerce-ee/wiki/Installation)